 The Italian coach also took the time to salute Milan trio Alessandro Nesta, Gennaro Gattuso and Filippo Inzaghi as the three players have announced they will leave San Siro at the end of the season.

 "I feel sad because these are players who have had great careers at Milan," he noted.

 "But life goes on and I am sure that other doors will open for them."

-Massimiliano Allegri is about to enter his third year in charge of the Rossoneri, and Ancelotti praised the conditions that Milan has always offered to its coaches.
+Massimiliano Allegri is about to enter his third year in charge of the Rossoneri, and Ancelotti praised the conditions that Milan have always offered to their coaches.

 "I think it is more exhausting to coach other sides than Milan, who are a great club," the 52-year-old said.